vibhavgaur/vibhavgaur.github.io/content/posts/VisualOdometry2.md

 <img src="../images/VisOdo2/output_12_0.png">
 </p>

-These matches will still be pretty noise if I were to detect them across all frames in the video, so we need to somehow enforce the perspective projection/projective geometry model on them.
+These matches will still be pretty noisy if I were to detect them across all frames in the video, so we need to somehow enforce the perspective projection/projective geometry model on them.
 This can be done by using the Fundamental Matrix.

 #### Filtering bad matches using the Fundamental Matrix